 - The school district will receive and maintain information provided to it by online learning providers.

-- The online learning provider must report or make available information on an individual student’s progress and accumulated credit to the student, the student’s parent, and the enrolling district in a manner specified by the Commissioner unless the enrolling district and the online learning provider agree to a different form of notice and notify the Commissioner.
+- The online learning provider must report or make available information on an individual student’s progress and accumulated credit to the student, the student’s parent or guardian, and the enrolling district in a manner specified by the Commissioner unless the enrolling district and the online learning provider agree to a different form of notice and notify the Commissioner.